 Brittany Watts

-Lyndsey Wolfe
+Lyndsey Wolf

 Lyndsey’s dance journey began at just 2 years old and she has loved it ever since!
 Having trained in various styles such as jazz, hip-Hop, ballet, contemporary, modern, tap & more, Lyndsey grew up on stage competing and sharing her passion through what she loved most.
 Throughout the many years, Lyndsey has received various scholarships including The Joffrey Ballet School, Elite traveling teams, Alvin Ailey Summer intensive, and AMDA College of the Performing Arts in Los Angeles .
 After training for 16 years at her home studio, Lyndsey was accepted into one of the most prestigious companies in her senior year and chose to continue her training in Los Angeles.
 During her time in Los Angeles, Lyndsey has worked on various video projects, shows, and workshopping with some of the most well known choreographers in the industry.
 While continuing to pursue her professional dance career, Lyndsey is excited and eager to be back in the Bay Area to share her love and knowledge for dance as part of the WVDC family!